casperschipper/elmWebDriverTest/README.md

 You can get the jar here: <https://www.selenium.dev/downloads/>
 You will have to install a chromedriver, geckodriver or a webdriver of your choice.
 By default this uses the chrome driver.

-Make sure that the .jar webDriver is running on port 4444
+You start the server like this:

 `java -jar selenium-server-standalone-*.jar`

+It should automatically detect your installed webdriver(s).

-Go to localhost:4444, go to the console, and create a session.
+Go to localhost:4444, go to the console, and create a session with the browser of your choice.

 You will have to do an `npm install` for the node dependencies (XMLHttpRequest).